Kinvey/js-sdk/packages/react-native-sdk/README.md

 ## Demo App

 You can use the [demo app](./demo) as a starting template for your app.
 You will need to change the `appKey` and `appSecret` in [demo/index.js](./demo/index.js) with your applications credentials.

-## Not yet implemented

-- User credential storage
-- User login with MIC